THE GREAT EXCUSE:

-In 1997 a study was conducted by the University of Michigan's
+In 1997 a study was conducted by the

-to determine how they spent their time.
+nationwide to determine how they spent their time.
 This study was widely

 quoted in venues such as Newsweek, Time and the Associated Press.
 Excerpts

 from it can be found all over the Internet.

 Here's a simple chart of the results.

 "A breakdown of the estimated average number of hours and minutes children

 spend weekly in major activities."

 ||70 hrs, 44 minutes a week

-This chart suggests we should be ranting about television
+This chart suggests we should be ranting about

-would be especially true given the direction television
+(you'd think this would be especially true given the direction television

 and the schools seem to be headed, but no, "sports" is an easier target.).